arnabpatra761/arnabpatra761/README.md

-- 👋 Hi, I’m @arnabpatra761
+- 👋 Hi, I’m Arnab Patra
-- 👀 I’m interested in ...
+- 👀 I’m interested in Hacking & Coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning B.TECH CSE(AI_ML)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my new startup
-- 📫 How to reach me ...
+- 📫 How to reach me arnabpatra761@gmail.com

 <!---
-arnabpatra761/arnabpatra761 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+arnabpatra761/Arnab Patra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->